Health Risks & How to Protect Your Englewood, FL Home

 If you or your family experience unexplained allergy symptoms that improve when away from home, your AC system may be the culprit.

-Signs Your AC System Has Mold
+Signs Your AC System Has organic growth

 Musty or Mildew Odors

-Visible Mold Growth
+Visible organic Growth

 • Check vent covers, air filters, and around the indoor AC unit for black, green, or white fuzzy spots.